keithbuhler/keithbuhler.github.io/fun/philosophy-major.md

 If you want to play like the best, you have to practice like the best.
 If one of your heroes is on this list, consider adding a philosophy major or minor to your resume.

-## Philosophy can help you live life and be happy ##

 ## Philosophy as an end in itself

 Perhaps the most compelling reason to study philosophy is that you are (or think you might be) a philosopher at heart.
 You can’t help it.

-But that’s not the only reason.
-You might just need it to launch your career and your life into the direction you’re headed.
+Philosophy can help you live life and be happy.

 So go ahead, think about it.
 Talk to your professor about it.

 Then, ask hard questions, read hard books, make hard arguments, and find out where it takes you.